PoCInnovation/open-source-project-template/README.md

-> If you see this section, you have juste created a repository using [this template](https://github.com/PoCInnovation/intern-project-template).\
+> If you see this section, you have juste created a repository using [PoC Innovation's Open-Source project template](https://github.com/PoCInnovation/open-source-project-template).
+Check the [`getting started guide`](./.github/getting-started.md).
-> Check the [todolist](./.github/getting-started/todolist.md) before doing anything else.\
-> You can remove these comments after.

 # [PROJECT'S NAME]